 Despite being heartbroken over the initial loss to the “No” vote, Gutierrez continued to agitate for peace.
 With other Colombians, she helped co-found “Red de Colombianos por la Paz,” or Network of Colombians for Peace.
 Gutierrez also joined a new global political movement for Colombia called Compromiso Ciudadano, or The Citizen’s Commitment, and she is helping lead their women’s chapter.

 With the peace deal signed, the FARC have begun to disarm.
 In February, government talks with a second guerilla group, the National Liberation Army (ELN), commenced in Quito, Ecuador.
 Colombia is on the brink of peace and many are hopeful, but also wary about a still divided, Colombia.

-“We're very good a creating great documents, but what we're not as good at creating funding and implementing those great documents,” Dr. Catalina Rojas, a Colombian conflict and gender researcher currently living in Washington D.C., said in a phone interview.
+“We're very good at creating great documents, but what we're not as good at is creating funding and implementing those great documents,” Dr. Catalina Rojas, a Colombian conflict and gender researcher currently living in Washington D.C., said in a phone interview.

 The implementation of peace has already run into roadblocks with insufficient resources in disarmament zones for ex-FARC and the increase of threats against those who choose to speak out for social justice.
 With 60 activists assassinated in 2016, as reported by the United Nations in Mar.
 2017, advocates says the greatest threat to a peaceful Colombia is the rise of attacks against the human rights defenders.
 One of these advocates is Colombian human rights attorney, Viviana Osorio.